katemyer/ADA-Jumpstart/general/prepnotes_js.md

 Microresistance: observe, think, feel, desire what happens to combat microaggressions

 Then read and reflect on these articles
-#FFFFFF Diversity by Erica Joy
+-FFFFFF Diversity by Erica Joy
 Black woman in tech (Google).
 Their version of diversity was just “women” and the majority of them are white.
 White privilege, lacking in “women” of “color” in tech = white feminism in tech.
 Aside from black and brown, there are asians who make up 30% of tech and they are the “model minority” What Being Non-Binary in Female-Centric Spaces Is Like – And How to Be More Inclusive by Sam Escobar